 After spending time learning how to mill and bake with fresh ground flour, I began creating my own recipes to not only feed my small family but also to share with all of you lovely friends.
 Dinner rolls and overnight artisan bread were just the beginning.
 Today I am pleased to share with you my latest baked good recipe with fresh milled flour.
 Cinnamon butterscotch scones.

-Soft, moist and flaky, this sweet treat tastes amazing.
+Soft, moist and flaky, these scones with freshly milled flour taste amazing.
 If you’re anything like me, you may have to assert a little restraint because I “betcha can’t eat just one”.

 Which Flour is Best for Scones?